About Gillian Lourenco

 "An ASTAR evening with Gillian feels like I've stepped out of my world and into a safe space of creativity, freedom and joy.
 Try it, you'll be surprised at where your own creativity leads you."

-I have taught secondary school Science in London; facilitated adolescent groups in London’s famous Harrow School for boys; lead a project that built and equipped a facility for Special Needs children – including one of my own – at a school in Bulawayo, Zimbabwe, and taught weaving and cooking to disabled children at various Educational institutions in Bulawayo.
+As a mother, grandmother, creative person, teacher and generally inspired woman I have taught secondary school Science in London; facilitated adolescent groups in London’s famous Harrow School for boys; lead a project that built and equipped a facility for Special Needs children – including one of my own – at a school in Bulawayo, Zimbabwe, and taught weaving and cooking to disabled children at various Educational institutions in Bulawayo.

 I have been interested in art since school days, immersing myself intermittently in various art and craft forms, including weaving, crochet, ceramics, glass bead making and jewellery making.
 My creative passion also extends into my cooking and baking as a caterer.